j256/dmalloc/README.md

 ## Thanks

-Many net folk contributed to the design, development, and overall library and my thanks goes out to them all.
+The initial idea of this library came from Doug Balog.
+He and many other net folk contributed to the design, development, and overall library and my thanks goes out to them all.

 ## Author